Imistrz21/Easier-explorer/README.md

 ## Usage
 1. Download or clone the repository to your Windows system.
 2. Open Command Prompt or PowerShell.
-3. Navigate to the directory where LightExplorer is located.
+3. Navigate to the directory where Easier-Explorer is located.
-4. Run the `lightexplorer.bat` script to launch the command-line file explorer.
+4. Run the `Easier-Explorer.bat` script to launch the command-line file explorer.
 5. Start exploring and managing your files using the provided commands.

 ## Commands